Student Health Center

 For general questions about COVID-19, please call the Earle Student Health Center at 864-522-2000 and our clinical team will assist with answering your questions.

-More Furman information is available here.
+More Furman information is available on our website.

 Furman encourages students, faculty and staff to help prevent the spread of COVID-19.
 Individuals can lower the risk of transmission by consistently practicing the following simple, healthy habits: